lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Decap Process:

-  1. Separate the private keys
+  1. Separate the private keys and ciphertexts

       (mlkemSK, tradSK) = DeserializePrivateKey(sk)

-  2. Parse the ciphertext

       (mlkemCT, tradCT) = DeserializeCiphertext(ct)

-  3. Perform the respective component Encap operations according to their algorithm specifications.
+  2. Perform the respective component Encap operations according to their algorithm specifications.

       mlkemSS = MLKEM.Decaps(mlkemSK, mlkemCT)
       (_, tradSS)  = TradKEM.Decap(tradSK, tradCT)

-  4. If either ML-KEM.Decaps() or TradKEM.Decap() return an error,
+  3. If either ML-KEM.Decaps() or TradKEM.Decap() return an error,
      then this process must return an error.

       if NOT mlkemSS or NOT tradSS:
         output "Encapsulation error"

-  5. Combine the KEM secrets and additional context to yield the composite shared secret
+  4. Combine the KEM secrets and additional context to yield the composite shared secret.

-      ss = KemCombiner(mlkemSS, tradSS, tradCT, tradPK, Domain)
+      ss = KemCombiner<KDF>(mlkemSS, tradSS, tradCT, tradPK, Domain)

-  6. Output composite shared secret key
+  5. Output composite shared secret key

      return ss
 ~~~
 {: #alg-composite-mlkem-decap title="Composite-ML-KEM.Decap(sk, ct)"}

+Steps 2, 3, and 4 SHOULD be performed in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed and from learning any of the inputs or output of the KEM combiner.

 It is possible to use component private keys stored in separate software or hardware keystores.
-Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output and error handling as the process sketched above.
+Variations in the process to accommodate particular private key storage mechanisms are considered to be conformant to this specification so long as it produces the same output and error handling as the process sketched above.

 In order to properly achieve its security properties, the KEM combiner requires that all inputs are fixed-length.
-Since each Composite ML-KEM algorithm fully specifies its component algorithms, including key sizes, all inputs should be fixed-length in non-error scenarios, however some implementations may need to perform additional checking to handle certain error conditions.
+Since each Composite ML-KEM algorithm fully specifies its component algorithms, including key sizes, all inputs should be fixed-length in non-error scenarios except for minor variations introduced by encoding.
+However some implementations may chose to perform additional checking to handle certain error conditions.
 In particular, the KEM combiner step should not be performed if either of the component decapsulations returned an error condition indicating malformed inputs.
 For timing-invariance reasons, it is RECOMMENDED to perform both decapsulation operations and check for errors afterwards to prevent an attacker from using a timing channel to tell which component failed decapsulation.
-Also, RSA-based composites MUST ensure that the modulus size (i.e. the size of tradCT and tradPK) matches that specified for the given Composite ML-KEM algorithm in {{tab-kem-algs}}; depending on the cryptographic library used, this check may be done by the library or may require an explicit check as part of the `CompositeKEM.Decap()` routine.
+Also, RSA-based composites MUST ensure that the modulus size (i.e. the size of `tradCT` and `tradPK`) matches that specified for the given Composite ML-KEM algorithm in {{tab-kem-algs}}; depending on the cryptographic library used, this check may be done by the library or may require an explicit check as part of the `Composite-ML-KEM.Decap()` routine.
+Implementers should keep in mind that some instances of `tradCT` and `tradPK` will be DER-encoded which could introduce minor length variations such as dropping leading zeroes; since these variations are not attacker-controlled they are considered benign.

 ## KEM Combiner Function {#sec-kem-combiner}

-As noted in the Encapsulation and Decapsulation proceedures above, this specification defines two
-KEM combiner constructions, one with SHA3 and one with HMAC-SHA2.
+As noted in the Encapsulation and Decapsulation proceedures above, the KEM combiner is parametrized by the choice of underlying KDF.
+This specificacion provides two combiner constructions, one with SHA3 and one with HMAC-SHA2.

-The following describes how to instantiate a `KemCombiner(..)` function for a given composite algorithm reperesented by `<OID>`.
+The following describes how to instantiate a `KemCombiner()` function for a given key derivation function reperesented by `<KDF>`.

 ~~~
-Composite-ML-KEM<OID>.KemCombiner(mlkemSS, tradSS, tradCT, tradPK, Domain) -> ss
+KemCombiner<KDF>(mlkemSS, tradSS, tradCT, tradPK, Domain) -> ss

 Explicit inputs:

   The list of input values to be combined.

-Implicit inputs mapped from <OID>:
+Implicit inputs:

   KDF      The KDF specified for the given Composite ML-KEM algorithm.
            In particular, for the KEM combiner it only matters